Higher Education | The Jed Foundation

 Learn more

-Download the landmark report that analyzes a decade of data (2013 to 2023) from JED Campus schools and the Healthy Minds Network survey.
-Discover the incredible progress campuses make in student outcomes and system-level approaches by implementing JED’s evidence-driven strategies.
+Download the landmark report that analyzes a decade of data from JED Campus schools and the Healthy Minds Network survey.
+Discover the incredible progress campuses made in student outcomes and system-level approaches by implementing JED’s evidence-driven strategies to support mental health systems on campus.

 Get the full report